-Australia's federal, state and local governments spent nearly $7 billion on cultural activities during 2011-12, according to a report released today by the Australian Bureau of Statistics (ABS).
+Australia's federal, state and local governments spent just over $7 billion on cultural activities during 2012-13, according to new figures released today by the Australian Bureau of Statistics (ABS).

-"State and territory governments contributed nearly half this amount or $3.3 billion, the federal government contributed one-third or $2.4 billion, and local government contributed $1.3 billion," said Andrew Middleton, Director of Culture, Recreation and Migration Statistics at the ABS.
+"State and territory governments contributed nearly half this amount or $3.3 billion, the federal government contributed one-third or $2.4 billion, and local government contributed $1.4 billion, on cultural activities" said Mr Andrew Middleton, Director of Culture, Recreation and Migration Statistics at the ABS.

-"At the state and territory government level, the biggest expenditure was for environmental heritage - that's national parks, flora and fauna reserves, zoos, aquaria and botanic gardens, with $1.3 billion.
+"At the state and territory government level, the biggest expenditure was for environmental heritage, this includes national parks, flora and fauna reserves, zoos, aquaria and botanic gardens, with $1.3 billion.

-More details, including data for individual states and territories, can be found in Cultural Funding by Government, 2011-12 (cat. no. 4183.0) available free on the ABS website www.abs.gov.au.
+More details, including data for individual states and territories, can be found in Cultural Funding by Government, 2012-13 (cat. no. 4183.0) available for free on the ABS website www.abs.gov.au.